fromTheRock/AwsDs3/README.md

 This Project is a simpe Command Line Application that check unfinished Multi-part AWS Uploads.

+The program works but it isn't finished, because it does not happen any more to have unfinished Multi-part Uploads in my Cubbit DS3 archive.

 ## Getting Started

-Make sure to configure the file: `/AwsDs3/src/main/resources/application.properties`
+Make sure to configure the file: `AwsDs3/src/main/resources/application.properties`

-The compile file run test and connection to the bucket with the data in: _application.properties_
+The compiled program runs with the connection infot contained in: `application.properties`

-Compile the project with the command (
+Compile the project with the command:

 ```cmd
 mvnw package